 Between Kenan Football Stadium (gate 6) and UNC Hospitals.
 Click for detailed directions, including bus routes.

-The Campus Health Fee is a fee that any eligible student at UNC-Chapel Hill pays through fees/tuition term.
+The Campus Health Fee is a fee that any eligible student at UNC-Chapel Hill pays through fees/tuition each term.
 It is a mandatory fee.
-By state law, CHS receives no taxpayer dollars for its operation.
-All services are supported by the CHS fee and fee-for-services such as lab tests, x-rays and various medical procedures.
-For 2016-2017, the Campus Health Fee is $370.00 billed $185.00 per semester on student account.
+Those part-time and distance-education students who wish to receive care at Campus Health or CAPS can opt to pay that term's health fee.
+By state law, Campus Health receives no taxpayer dollars for its operation.
+All services are supported by the Campus Health fee and fee-for-services such as lab tests, x-rays, and various medical procedures.

-Costs for access to primary care professionals are covered by the CHS fee; it also funds health promotion and violence prevention services provided by Student Wellness.
+Costs for access to primary care professionals are covered by the Campus Health fee; it also funds health promotion and violence prevention services provided by Student Wellness.
 Specialty care, extended services and diagnostics support services (lab, x-ray) are covered by fee-for-service which helps cover operating costs.
-The CHS fee covers most of the professional services offered by CHS staff.
-For details see Charges Covered by the Campus Health Fee and Charges Not Covered by the Campus Health Fee.
+The Campus Health fee covers most of the professional services offered by Campus Health staff.
+For details see Campus Health Fee.

-The student has the option to pay at the time of service.
-CHS can accept the UNC One Card, HSA Cards, cash, check, or credit/debit card (MasterCard or Visa).
+Students can pay at the time of service.
+Campus Health can accept the UNC One Card, HSA Cards, cash, check, or credit/debit card (MasterCard or Visa).
 Another option is to request charges be placed on the student's account at the Office of Student Accounts and University Receivables.
 No student should fail to come for treatment because they do not have an immediate way of paying.

-For international insurance plans, CHS can provide students with the necessary information to file their own claims.
-Please remember that the CHS and Student Stores Pharmacies are in network with virtually all US health insurance plans including all of those listed above.
-CHS will electronically file a student’s primary insurance.
+For international insurance plans, Campus Health can provide students with the necessary information to file their own claims.
+Please remember that the Campus Health Pharmacy and Student Stores Pharmacy are in-network with virtually all US health insurance plans including all of those listed above.
+Campus Health will electronically file a student’s primary insurance.